manzari/hass-speedtest/speedtest/DOCS.md

 The Home Assistant Speedtest add-on allows you to perform speedtests against [speedtest.net][speedtestnet]'s API.
 The results will then be visible in Home Assistant as sensors.

+**Homeassistant has an integration that covers all of this add-ons current functionality.
+Here you can find more Information about the [Speedtest.net Integration][speedtestnetintegration].**

 ## Installation
 1. [Add the repository][addrepo] to homeassistant, if not done already
 2. Update the add-on sources